 With more people using smartphones and tablets to access the web, you might be wondering if your non-profit should invest in a mobile app.
 The answer to that depends on what you think the mobile app should accomplish for you.

-– If you’d like make a specific function available to your visitors that might even be more useful on a mobile device than a PC (Like the Red Cross’ apps for First Aid, Tornados, Hurricanes and Earthquakes etc.), or create a paid app which will help your revenue stream, yes, a mobile app might make sense.
+– If you’d like make a specific function available to your visitors that might even be more useful on a mobile device than a desktop computer (Like the Red Cross’ apps for First Aid, Tornados, Hurricanes and Earthquakes etc. ), or create a paid app which will help your revenue stream, yes, a mobile app might make sense.

-– If you’re considering an app simply because you’d like to make your site more accessible or more efficient for mobile devices, you don’t need an app: you can simply have your current site ‘styled’ so it will look and work great on a mobile device.
-(Read Is your Site Optimized for Mobile Devices?)
+– If you’re considering an app simply because you’d like to make your site more accessible or more efficient for mobile devices, you don’t need an app: you can simply have your current site ‘styled’ so it will look and work great on a mobile device, meaning it will be responsive.

-– As mentioned before, a mobile app might make sense for special content that’s ideal for mobile devices.
+– As mentioned before, a mobile app might make sense for special content that’s ideal for mobile devices (like geo location).
 However, once you have your app it will keep incurring costs for your non-profit: an app is a piece of software which means that every time something changes on a smartphone platform’s operating system, your app needs to accommodate it, which means you’ll have to periodically update your app which could cost a lot.

 – On top of that consider any security risks: maintaining software will create a constant battle to keep any sensitive information save.
 If it wasn’t enough to keep data save just on your website!
 This means more costs and constant updates to your software.

-– If these considerations weren’t enough, which platform should you build your app for? iPhone and iPad, Android, Blackberry, and Windows 7 phones?
+– If these considerations weren’t enough, which platform should you build your app for? iPhone and iPad, Android, any tablet?
 Only one or all of them?
 If you’re not sure, you’ll have to do demographic research to see what group uses what type of operating system the most and pick the one your supporters will most likely use.
 However, it’s highly likely that in the future you will need to plan to have your app available on more than one platform.

 – And one more: you’ll also have to keep track of analytics for your app.
 Analyzing analytics data for your website is already a pretty big job, now you’ll need someone to also track them for your app.